 For the first hour, there isn’t much to see because it’s mostly just a continuation of the pine-covered hilly countryside from Chihuahua to Creel.

 After about an hour, the view begins to change as the country becomes more rough and the valleys become deeper.
-The train will then arrive at Divisadero station, from where you will enter Copper Canyon.
+The train will then arrive at Divisadero station, from where you will be in the most mind-blowing part of Copper Canyon.

 - Hotel Mirador